budokans/gretsch-geeks/README.md

 # gretsch geeks
-An E-commerce buy-sell platform built with modern React, Styled Components, Next.js for server-side rendering, Keystone.js as a headless CMS, GraphQL, Apollo 3 and postgreSQL.
+An E-commerce buy-sell platform for drummers that geek out on Gretsch drums.
+Built with modern React, Styled Components, Next.js for server-side rendering, Apollo 3,  Keystone.js as a headless CMS, GraphQL, and postgreSQL.

 # admin/backend